EliaKr/new-school-robotics-fe/README.md

 #### Useful Commands
 - To close the connection run the `exit` command,
-- If you want to shut down the Raspberry Pi the command `sudo shutdown 0`.
+- If you want to shut down the Raspberry Pi use the command `sudo shutdown 0`.
 - To reboot immediately another useful command is `sudo reboot now`.
 - To stop the execution of the code it is sufficient to use the keybind `Ctrl+C`

 #### Notes
-- Details denoted with xxx need to be filled in by the user.
+- Details denoted with `xxx` need to be filled in by the user.

 ## Code <a name="code"></a>